 The New England University Transportation Center (Region One) is a research consortium that includes the Massachusetts Institute of Technology (lead university), Harvard University, and the state universities of Massachusetts, Connecticut, and Maine.
 It is funded by the US Department of Transportation's University Transportation Centers (UTC) Program.
-The New England UTC conducts multiyear research programs that seek to assess and make improvements for transportation safety as well as develop a systems-level understa For more information, visit the New England University Transpor http://utc.mit.edu/ . nding of livable communities. tation Center's website at
+The New England UTC conducts multiyear research programs that seek to assess and make improvements for transportation safety as well as develop a systems-level understanding of livable communities.
+For more information, visit the New England University Transportation Center's website at http://utc.mit.edu/.